ned14/outcome/doc/md/03-tutorial.md

 optimise your code which uses that `extern` API in its **sea** of `noexcept` accordingly.

-\subsubsection exceptions-are-exceptional The "Exceptions are exceptional, errors are not failure" design pattern
+\subsection exceptions-are-exceptional The "Exceptions are exceptional, errors are not failure" design pattern

 In addition to the pure "sea of noexcept" for low latency users, there is one other new error handling design pattern to mention made possible by `expected<T, E>` or especially